savaava/MyTVsKeeper/AFEV.md

 - Controlled the keys pressing (ENTER or ESC) by the user

 ## 1.3 - Coming soon
+- Added the possibility to associate some notes to your videos
+- Totally modified the Scene of Video Details

+## 1.4 - Coming soon
 - Adding statistics
     - Scene fxml and controller
     - rating (pie)